Prof. Dr. Sheila Jasanoff

-Prof. Dr. Andreas Knie (tbc)
+Prof. Dr. Andreas Knie (keynote cancelled due to illness!)

 Andreas Knie is Professor of Sociology at the Technical University Berlin and long-standing member of the WZB Social Science Center, where he is Head of the Research Group "Digital Mobility and Social Differentiation" (together with Weert Canzler).
 Knie studied Political Science in Marburg and Berlin, obstained his doctorate at the Free University Berlin in 1990 and received his habilitation (1994) at the Technical University Berlin.
 His fields of expertise comprise transport research, technology policy, innovation research and science policy.
 Knie is affiliated with the WZB since 1988, where he has been a research fellow and Head of the Research Group "Science Policy Studies".
 As a strong advocate of briding the gap between science and societal actors, he has also been the Management Director of the Innovation Centre for Mobility and Change (InnoZ) from 2006 until 2018 and is Chief Scientific Officer of the Choice GmbH since 2018.